Greater Green Bay Habitat for Humanity

 • VOLUNTEER

-Thank you for your interest in Homeownership through Habitat for Humanity!
+Thank You for Your Interest in Homeownership Through Habitat for Humanity!

 Picture

-Need for Housing
+1. Need for Improved Housing

 Picture

-Willingness to Partner
+3. Willingness to Partner

 • Applicants must be willing to work in partnership with Greater Green Bay Habitat for Humanity with positive and active involvement in the Homeownership Program.